dotnet/docs/docs/core/extensions/file-globbing.md

 # File globbing in .NET

 In this article you'll learn how to use file globbing with the [`Microsoft.Extensions.FileSystemGlobbing`](https://www.nuget.org/packages/Microsoft.Extensions.FileSystemGlobbing) NuGet package.
 A *glob* is a term used to define patterns for matching file and directory names based on wildcards.
-Globbing is that act of defining one or more glob pattern, and yielding files from either inclusive or exclusive matches.
+Globbing is the act of defining one or more glob patterns, and yielding files from either inclusive or exclusive matches.

 ## Patterns

 To match files in the file system based on user-defined patterns, start by instantiating a <xref:Microsoft.Extensions.FileSystemGlobbing.Matcher> object.
-A `Matcher` can be instantiated with no parameters, or with a <xref:System.StringComparison?displayProperty=nameWithType> &mdash; which is used internally for comparing patterns to file names.
-The `Matcher` exposes several additive methods:
+A `Matcher` can be instantiated with no parameters, or with a <xref:System.StringComparison?displayProperty=nameWithType> parameter &mdash; which is used internally for comparing patterns to file names.
+The `Matcher` exposes the following additive methods:

 - <xref:Microsoft.Extensions.FileSystemGlobbing.Matcher.AddExclude%2A?displayProperty=nameWithType>
 - <xref:Microsoft.Extensions.FileSystemGlobbing.Matcher.AddInclude%2A?displayProperty=nameWithType>

 Both `AddExclude` and `AddInclude` methods can be called any number of times, to add various file name patterns to either exclude or include from results.
 Once you've instantiated a `Matcher` and added patterns, it's then used to evaluate matches from a starting directory with the <xref:Microsoft.Extensions.FileSystemGlobbing.Matcher.Execute%2A?displayProperty=nameWithType> method.

-## Extensions
+## Extension methods

-The `Matcher` object has several convenience based extension methods.
+The `Matcher` object has several extension methods.

 ### Multiple exclusions